tislib/test-restaurant-app/README.md

 __

-PreAuthorize
+PreAuthorize +
-security in BizLogic
+security in BizLogic +
-hateoas links
+hateoas links +

+comments and logging